Civil Forfeiture Victim Compensation

 - Claims deadline

-Completed claims may be submitted either in writing, by email or via fax.
+Completed claims may be submitted by: Canada Post or courier to the address noted below or by email or fax.

 4. Contact us